isabella232/rtos-docs-pr.pl-pl/rtos-docs/usbx/usbx-device-stack-5.md

 Gdzie:

 - *storage* to wystąpienie klasy magazynu.
-- *LUN* jest jednostką LUN, do których jest kierowane polecenie.
+- *LUN* to jednostka LUN, do których jest kierowane polecenie.
 - *data_pointer* to adres buforu, który ma być używany do odczytu lub zapisu.
 - *number_blocks* to liczba sektorów do odczytu/zapisu.
 - *lba* to adres sektora do odczytania.